 While many people enjoy viewing property listings and envisioning how to fix up that house next door, being a landlord requires additional effort that doesn’t always fit into that daydream.

 Renting a property requires you to provide a livable space for actual people.
 You’ll need to follow local laws regarding utility use and payment, maintenance, inspections and more.
-While a hobby is often something you do on your own time, on the timelines of your renters and local government.
+While a hobby is often something you do on your own time, being a landlord requires you to work on the timelines of your renters and local government.

 Understand the costs associated with rental property ownership

-The best way to create a profitable rental is by and operating that rental.
+The best way to create a profitable rental is by understanding the costs associated with owning and operating that rental.

 Standard owner costs include getting the property up to code by replacing worn carpets and appliances, as well as repairing needed plumbing, electrical and roofing issues.
 New paint and repairs can be expensive, so having a solid estimate of costs upfront can help you maximize that budget.
 Don’t forget the need to clean your rental after renovations or between renters.